legendarycode3/onchain-betting-contract/README.md

 * ****Cross-Chain Betting Ecosystems:**** Modern betting protocols increasingly support multiple blockchain networks.
 Users from different ecosystems can participate in shared betting markets while retaining custody of assets on their preferred chains.
 Cross-chain messaging and interoperability protocols coordinate liquidity , settlements, and market states across networks.
 * ****Automated Market Maker (AMM) Betting:**** Instead of matching bettors against each other, liquidity providers deposit funds into betting pools.
 Users then place bets against the pool itself.
 This model mirrors DeFi protocols where liquidity providers earn fees from betting activity.
 * ****Insurance and Risk Markets:**** These systems blur the line between betting and decentralized insurance.
 Users take positions on whether a specific event will occur and receive payouts if predefined conditions are met.
 * ****Tournament Bracket Challenges:**** Participants submit predictions for entire tournaments before competition begins.
-Points accumulate as predictions prove accurate,
+Points accumulate as predictions prove accurate, and rewards are distributed according to final rankings.